 Qualification(s): BA, LLB (Hons)

-Liberty Sanger is a Principal, Board member and Practice Group Leader at Maurice Blackburn Lawyers, co-leading the Victorian WorkCover and Road Accident injuries (TAC) departments.
+Liberty Sanger is a Principal Lawyer and Board member at Maurice Blackburn Lawyers, and she leads our national personal injury compensation departments.
 Liberty is a qualified Law Institute of Victoria Personal Injury Accredited Specialist and she is recognised by the prestigious Doyles Guide as one of only five leading lawyers in workers' compensation in Victoria.

 Liberty says she became a lawyer to help people.

 “I love getting excellent results for my clients.
 The process of obtaining compensation can be very stressful and confusing.
 Having to navigate your way through the WorkCover system at the same time as dealing with the consequences of your injury and the permanent changes to your life and life plans can be completely overwhelming.
 Knowing this, I am driven to make sure that I take that stress away from my clients and get them the best result possible.
 I have been told by many clients that having Maurice Blackburn on their side from the beginning of their claim took a load off their mind, and that the compensation I have obtained for them has made a real difference to their lives.
 Knowing the approach to my work and the outcomes I achieve has had that impact on their lives is incredibly satisfying.”

 "While we've achieved a lot, there is still a long way to go.
 When you look at the data, you see significant gaps in the areas of pay, leadership and workforce participation, and a grossly disproportionate representation of women affected by family violence, bullying and harassment.
 And there can’t be any explanation for this other than differential treatment of the genders.
 The good news is that we can take action to redress all of these things.
 While it will take courage and leadership from all of us to do so, we will all benefit when we get there," says Liberty.

 Memberships & accreditations